epwalsh/obsidian.nvim/README.md

   -- Specify how to handle attachments. attachments = {
-    -- The default location (relative to the vault root) to place images via `:ObsidianPasteImg`.
+    -- The default folder to place images in via `:ObsidianPasteImg`.
+    -- If this a relative path it will be interpreted as relative to the vault root.
-    -- The can be overridden per image by passing a full path to the command instead of just a filename. img_folder = "assets/imgs",  -- This is the default -- A function that determines the text to insert in the note when pasting an image.
+    -- You can always override this per image by passing a full path to the command instead of just a filename. img_folder = "assets/imgs",  -- This is the default -- A function that determines the text to insert in the note when pasting an image.
     -- It takes two arguments, the `obsidian.Client` and a plenary `Path` to the image file.